As you continue to discover more about the benefits of using WordPress, you may occasionally come across references to the term blogroll.

 Link Manager – Additional Information

-If you have many links, the Links Manager plugin allows you to easily administer these using filtering, searching, and sorting functions.
+If you have loads of links, the Link Manager plugin allows you to easily administer these with sorting, searching, and filtering features.

 You can also search and filter links in the Link Categories screen.
 Use the ‘Search Link Categories’ button to find link categories, or click on the links in the ‘Links’ column …